zhakyp02/DR_Terraform/README.md

 To address potential issues arising from regional outages or database corruption, a disaster recovery solution has been implemented using Terraform.
 In this setup, a new VM instance is created, and a Bash script is employed to execute essential Terraform commands.
 This approach ensures the seamless promotion of a read-replica instance to the primary instance within Google Cloud Platform (GCP), resolving any state file conflicts that may occur during the process

+`Note:` You need to first create a new repository in GitLab and then configure it by following this readme.
 ### 1. Startup Script

 The startup script (`script.sh`) performs the following tasks: